motionstudio/enrolzsh/README.md

 	- **ER_PROJECT_DIR:** The public of the VM (mostly .../public)
 	- All projects are stored inside the `ENROL_PROJECT_DIR`
 - Create a `enrol` folder inside every project you create.
 - Add a `deploy.zsh` file inside the created `enrol` folder an add all your scripts there.
-A boilerplate is linked here: [EnrolZSH Project Boilerplate](https://github.com/motionstudio/enrolzsh)
+A boilerplate is linked here: [EnrolZSH Project Boilerplate](https://github.com/motionstudio/enrolzsh_boilerplate)
+- Make sure your current projects are stored inside the global settings.
+So you don't have to init the project every time.
+	- Add a prefix and the directory at the bottom of `.enrolzsh_global`, like this: `test="~/Projects/public/test"`
+	- Include the prefix inside the variable `ER_AUTOLOAD`
 - You're ready to go.

 ## Available commands: